 How to determine your hourly rate as an entrepreneur

-“What is your hourly rate?”
-That is the million-dollar question for entrepreneurs torn between asking for a low amount in order to obtain contracts and requesting a rate high enough to turn an interesting profit.
+“What’s your hourly rate?”
+That is the million-dollar question for entrepreneurs torn between asking for a low amount in order to obtain contracts and requesting a rate high enough to turn a good profit.
 But what if you simply calculated your optimal hourly rate?

 This is what Valérie Parizeault did about five years after launching her business, Studio Rose Flash, a company specializing in websites and brand image.
 She decided to share the strategy she used for calculating her rate on her blog.

-“Money is an emotional issue, but at one point, the problem needs to be viewed from a mathematical perspective,” states the entrepreneur.
+“Money is a sensitive issue, but at some point, the problem needs to be viewed from a mathematical perspective,” states the entrepreneur.

 1- Estimate your business costs

 First, calculate how much it costs to run your business.
 Depending on the legal status of your company, costs vary.

 For example, if you decide to create a company, the initial incorporation fees cost $325, plus nearly $100 in annual costs to maintain your company in good standing.
 You also need to set some money aside for extra accounting fees since you will need to file both your personal and business income tax returns.

 You should also determine whether you will occasionally require consulting services or if you will need to hire employees, along with the associated payroll taxes they entail for a pension plan (if required) and employment insurance, for instance.

 It is also important to take into account everything on top of that: costs for an office space, transportation, equipment, furniture, office supplies, telecommunications, insurance, advertising and business development, etc.

 Let’s say you are not hiring any employees for now and that your expenses are about $25,000 per year.